FlorisHendriks/HTTP_provisioning/README.md

 process will be instantiated for each configuration file that is found in \config-auto directory.)

 ### OpenVPN for macOS
+1. Install either the [TunnelBlick app](https://tunnelblick.net/downloads.html) or the OpenVPN Homebrew/Macports package.
+2. Get VPN configuration file to the device
+3. Put a plist file in /Library/LaunchDaemons/ (which can be found in the Github repository)
+4. Run the command: Launchctl load \<name_of_plist_file\>.plist

+## Getting the VPN configuration file to the device
+Step 2 of the high-level protocol is the most difficult part.
+We need to get the VPN configuration file to the device.
 To communicate with Intune we can use its API called [Graph API](https://docs.microsoft.com/en-us/graph/use-the-api).
 With that API we can, for example, retrieve a list of managed devices, delete a device and configure a configuration profile.

 [The Graph API has support for subscriptions when a resource changes](https://docs.microsoft.com/en-us/graph/api/resources/webhooks?context=graph%2Fapi%2F1.0&view=graph-rest-1.0).
 In other words, the Graph API is able to send a webhook to a service when data is created, updated or deleted.
 However, we can't use this service.
 Microsoft only has support for subscriptions to specific sets of data.
 It supports for example users, to-do tasks and Microsoft Teams messages, but it does not support managed devices.